bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_short_guide.md

 It provides a variety of useful bonuses.

 ## Save these for later

-BN7 used to give access to the [Bladeburner API](../../../../../markdown/bitburner.bladeburner.md), but now it doesn't.
-Because of that change this [BitNode](bitnodes.md) is relatively low priority and should definitely happen after BN6.
-The benefit for completing BN7.3 is an aug that lets the player perform [Bladeburner](bladeburners.md) and non-Bladeburner actions at the same time.

 BN8 focuses on the stock market to the point that there's no other way to make money.
 Completing at least BN10.1 is highly recommended in order to have [Grafting](grafting.md).